ljc-codes/toucan/README.md

 Out of the box, Toucan comes with several features including:
    - Singlepage Vue frontend
    - Uvicorn ASGI server hosting backend a graphql api
-   - Easy to use yaml for specifying build configurations and exteral resources.
+   - Easy to use yaml for specifying build configurations and external resources.
    - MongoDB Atlas integration
    - Prebuilt example models and backend interactions.
    - Scripts to build and run services.